kevin-david/actions/ArchiveProjectBoard/readme.md

 # Archive Project Board javascript action

-Goes through the last column of a project board and archives any issues which have not been been updated since archive-period-days
+Goes through the last column of a project board (which this Action assumes means "Done") and archives any issues which have not been been updated since `archive-period-days`.

 ## Inputs